Advancing next-generation pulse oximeters and AI-assisted health tools

 Critical to successful product introduction and adoption is engaging users and key stakeholders early in the design process.
 A target product profile (TPP) was developed through a multi-phase process to define requirements of next generation multimodal PO devices.
 The TPP communicates requirements for optimal and minimum product attributes to align the global health community and manufacturers with the needs for the product class.

-A human centered design workshop for next generation devices was conducted to engage country stakeholders, healthcare providers, and caregivers in defining user and health system constraints related to integrating smartphones and multimodal devices into IMCI practices.
+PATH and partners conducted a human centered design workshop for next generation devices to engage country stakeholders, health care providers, and caregivers in defining user and health system constraints related to integrating smartphones and multimodal devices into IMCI practices.
 This work also informs manufacturers on desirable product attributes and improvements from a variety of perspectives to better ensure supply side and demand side alignment on future multimodal pulse oximetry products.

-Finally, an open-access data repository of reference measurements collected in the diagnostic accuracy study is available upon request to catalyze PPG-derived, multimodal pulse oximters and smartphone-based clinical screening technology development.
-Improved access to key product development resources de-risks early R&D for needed health technologiesserving hard to reach populations, and allows developers to more easily validate new and available technologies to make the market more attractive for further industry investment.
+Finally, an open-access data repository of reference measurements collected in the diagnostic accuracy study is available upon request to catalyze PPG-derived, multimodal pulse oximeters and smartphone-based clinical screening technology development.
+Improved access to key product development resources de-risks early R&D for needed health technologies serving hard to reach populations, and allows developers to more easily validate new and available technologies to make the market more attractive for further industry investment.

 Click here to inquire about accessing the data repository.